Course ObjectiveAt the end of the course, students will have a good understanding of

 Explicit links between academic models and their practical applicability

-Recommended background knowledgeBasic knowledge of derivatives.
+Recommended background knowledgeBasic knowledge of derivatives and basic programming skills.

 |Language of Tuition||English|